Walcriz/action-lists.nvim/README.md

 # Action lists

-A simple plugin that offers a straightforward solution to create groups of actions that can dynamically adapt based on filetypes
+A simple plugin that offers a straightforward solution to create lists of actions that can dynamically adapt based on filetypes

 ## Soft dependencies
 [Dressing](https://github.com/stevearc/dressing.nvim) and [Telescope](https://github.com/nvim-telescope/telescope.nvim)